 - Fire Drill Procedure: In the event of a fire, this procedure will be carried out.

 - Fire Safety and Emergency Evacuation Policy: We ensure our premises present no risk of fire by ensuring the highest possible standard of fire evacuations.
 Review due January 2021.

 - Missing Child Policy: Children’s safety is our highest priority both on and off the premises.
 Every attempt is made through carrying out the entrance/exit procedure and outings procedures to ensure the security of children is maintained at all times.
 In the unlikely event of a child going missing our missing child procedure is followed.
 Review due November 2020.

 - Selecting Equipment and Toys Policy: The toys and equipment in our pre-school provide opportunities for children with adult help to develop new skills in their play and exploration.
 Review due November 2019.

-- Supporting Children with Special Educational Needs Policy: We provide an environment in which all children with special educational needs (SEN) are supported to reach their full potential.
-Review due January 2020.
+- Supporting children with Special Educational Needs: We provide an environment in which all children with special educational needs (SEN) are supported to reach their full potential.
+Review due January 2022.